nathan-tw/star-67/content/_index.md

           date_start: "2022-02-20"
           date_end: ""
           description: |2-
-              * Email: Service for sending email.
-Involved in features such as queuing, asynchronous sending, rate limiting and yaml/lua template rendering.
-Built an internal app to handle sending activities.
+              * **Email**: Maintained a high-performance email service that facilitates asynchronous email sending, rate limiting, and advanced template rendering using YAML/Lua templates.
+              * **Rate Limit**: Designed and implemented a highly effective rate limit mechanism for email service to prevent misdelivered emails, which resulted in a significant reduction in the misdelivered email rate by 2-5% daily.
+              * **Configuration Optimization**: Designed and implemented a configuration checking stage during continuous integration, resulting in an 80% reduction in misconfigurations.
-              * IP Data ETL: Design ETL workflow for ip related data for building an ip reputation system.
-The extraction features flexible settings by jinja2 template engine. including email sending activities, redis connection count, threads count, database storage, etc.
+              * IP Data ETL: Designed and implemented an ETL workflow for processing IP-related data to build an IP reputation system, resulting in improved accuracy and efficiency.
-              * Performance Tuning: Promote services optimization with developers by scanning database slow query, recording cache hit rate and monitoring services loading.
+              * **Performance Tuning**: Promoted services optimization with developers by monitoring services loading and scanning database slow query to improve overall system performance.
-              * CICD: Development and execution of scripts to maintain the continuous integration and delivery of the systems.
-Coordination with application owners, development and supporting teams.
-              * Infra Configuration: Configure infrastructures with Terraform.
-Design and develop config checking scripts in continuous integration process.
+              * **Infra Configuration**: Configured infrastructures using Terraform for efficient and scalable deployment of resources in a cloud-based environment.
+              * **Risk Session Detection**: Designed and implemented an anomaly detection mechanism for login session context using various user information such as IP address, user agent, and login time.
         - title: Site Reliability Engineer Intern
           company: Garmin
           company_url: "https://garmin.com"